 – Egg Production

 Your Austrolorps hens will start laying eggs in about five months.
 The good news is that they do not hide eggs like other species.
 Moreover, they do not display anger when the keepers collect the eggs.
-On average, they produce 200 to 250 pieces annually and continue laying up to the 10th year.
+On average, they produce 250 to 300 eggs annually and continue laying for up to 7-8 years.

 Orpington chickens are also excellent egg layers that can give you 200 to 250 pieces per year.
 Sometimes experts refer to them as an ideal dual-purpose breed.
 The hens start laying eggs from 22 to 24 weeks and continue for 7-10 years.